Recommended coverages when driving in any foreign country

 - Coverage for injuries and damages to other drivers and their property if you're at fault in the accident

 With so many unknowns associated with driving overseas, consider getting the highest liability coverage you can afford, particularly if the rules of the road and driving behaviors are drastically different than what you're used to in the U.S. Learn more about car insurance coverages in the U.S.

-Car insurance for Mexico
+Car insurance for visitors to Mexico

-Car insurance for Canada
+Car insurance for visitors to Canada

-International car insurance for Europe or other countries
+Overseas car insurance: Europe and other countries

 How to get insurance when driving in Europe or another country